How can we all be so connected, and our government be so disconnected?

 One of the benefits of living in the 21st century is that thanks to jet travel and the Internet, I constantly talk to Americans from every state and every walk of life.
 And believe me, they are not shy about sharing their opinions.
 It gives me a perspective that I wish more of our politicians and media people inside the Beltway Bubble could experience.

-If I had to explain the media’s sub-basement level approval ratings in one word, it would be “disconnection.”
-I don’t think there’s ever been a time when the people in the media were so out of touch with the people they’re supposed to be serving (you’d think the shock they experienced on Election night 2016 would’ve caused them to think a bit and make some changes, but they’ve only doubled down on the disconnection and demonizing of people they never talk to.)
-They apparently really believed that when voters asked for “change,” they wanted bigger deficits and a bloated nanny state regulating the size of their sodas.
+According to a recent Reuters Institute and University of Oxford survey, America ranked last among 46 nations in public trust in the news media.
+If I had to explain that subterranean approval rating in one word, it would be “disconnection.”
+I don’t think there’s ever been a time when the people in the media were so out of touch with the people they’re supposed to be serving (you’d think the shock they experienced on Election night 2016 would’ve caused them to reflect a bit and make some changes, but they only doubled down on the demonizing of people they never talk to.)
+They apparently really believed in 2016 that when voters asked for “change,” they wanted bigger deficits and a bloated, more powerful regulatory state.
 Trust me, based on what they told me, they did not.
+And they didn’t think they were getting that when they voted for Biden, either.
+They’re angry now because many believe they’re the victims of a bait-and-switch con.

 If you ask most Americans what they want from government, it’s not to have every aspect of their lives regulated and “transformed,” including those that worked a lot better before the government “improved” them.
 They don’t want 2,000-page bills nobody’s read, or bureaucrats telling them which doctor they can see or how much money they’re allowed to make.
 The list of what most Americans say they want from government is actually pretty short: national defense, secure borders, safe streets; smooth highways; health care for veterans, seniors, children, the disabled (all those who genuinely can’t help themselves); good schools, firefighters and (yes) police – now more than ever - and it would be nice if the trash were picked up on time.
 That’s about it.